 The Vagueness in Musical Works from a Platonist Perspective

-Tianhao Luo 1.
+By Tianhao Luo 1.
 Introduction When I hear the noise of grass mowers outside my room, I know it is a noise.
 When I hear a Mozart symphony in a concert hall, I know it is a performance, or instantiation, of a musical work.
-However, what if a grass mower is rumbling while the concert is […]
+However, what if a grass mower is rumbling while the […]

 The Mythical Edge of the World: Julius Caesar and His Exploitation of Britain

 By Edward Tomlinson Introduction: Why Britain?
 Throughout its history with ancient Rome, Britain experienced great continental influence.
 Britons interacted with the European mainland through contact with a Roman culture that saw unprecedented development over centuries.
 As time progressed, Britain’s importance grew.
-“From [Julius] Caesar onwards, Britain occupied a particular and significant place in the Roman […]
+“From [Julius] Caesar onwards, Britain occupied a particular and significant place in the […]